 I spent sabbatical from July–December 2012 at Twitter, working on Finagle, which I enjoyed very much, and where I've gained an appreciation for and research interest in big data, datacenters, and functional programming.

 I served as papers chair of InPar 2012, which launched in May 2012.
 I have had a long-standing relationship with High Performance Graphics, which I chaired with Matt Pharr in August 2011.
 HPG was preceded by the SIGGRAPH/Eurographics Graphics Hardware conference, where I previously served as papers and publicity chair.

 My graduate class on graphics hardware, EEC 277: Graphics Architecture, addresses many of the interesting problems we find in our research.
 Thus far the course has been well-received and has many interesting guest speakers.
 It is taught in the winter quarter each year, including winter 2017.

 If you are a Davis student or admit and interested in computer systems research, in particular the projects above, please drop me a line.

 Our work is supported by the SciDAC Institute for Ultra-Scale Visualization, a Department of Energy Early Career Principal Investigator Award, the National Science Foundation, an Adobe Digital Marketing Research Award, five NVIDIA Fellowships and an NVIDIA Teaching Fellowship, the Intel Science and Technology Center for Visual Computing and an Intel Ph.D.
-Fellowship, a CARE grant with Pat McCormick of Los Alamos National Laboratory, three National Science Foundation Graduate Research Fellowships, generous industrial gifts and grants from Lockheed-Martin, Chevron (with matching funds from UC MICRO), NVIDIA, BMW, Intel, Rambus, Microsoft, and UC Davis startup funds.
+Fellowship, the Grainger Foundation, a CARE grant with Pat McCormick of Los Alamos National Laboratory, three National Science Foundation Graduate Research Fellowships, generous industrial gifts and grants from Lockheed-Martin, Chevron (with matching funds from UC MICRO), NVIDIA, BMW, Intel, Rambus, Microsoft, and UC Davis startup funds.
 We also greatly appreciate the hardware donations and the invaluable developer contacts from NVIDIA, AMD, and Intel.